open-atmos/PySDM/paper/paper.md

 ---

 # Introduction

-`PySDM` and the accompanying `PySDM-examples` open-source packages serve as tools for computational studies of atmospheric clouds and precipitation.
-Particle-based modelling approach and Pythonic design are the cruces of the project.
+`PySDM` and the accompanying `PySDM-examples` packages are open-source modeling tools for computational studies of atmospheric clouds, aerosols, and precipitation.
+The project hinges on a particle-based modeling approach and Pythonic design and implementation.

-The eponymous `SDM` stands for Super Droplet Method -- a Monte-Carlo algorithm introduced in @Shima_et_al_2009 for representing coagulation of particles in modelling frameworks such as Large-Eddy Simulations (LES) of atmospheric flows featuring formation of cloud particles and precipitation of hydrometeors.
+The eponymous `SDM` refers to the Super Droplet Method -- a Monte-Carlo algorithm introduced in @Shima_et_al_2009 to represent the coagulation of droplets in modelling frameworks such as Large-Eddy Simulations (LES) of atmospheric flows.
+While the SDM has been applied to additional systems such as oceanic particles as in @Jokulsdottir_and_Archer_2016, `PySDM` supports atmospheric particle processes relevant to cloud particles and precipitation of hydrometeors.

-`PySDM` is implemented in Python with two alternative backends: multi-threaded CPU backend implemented using the Numba Just-In-Time (JIT) compiler, and a GPU backend implemented using the `ThrustRTC` Python interface to the NVRTC runtime compilation library for CUDA.
+`PySDM` is implemented modularly in Python with two alternative parallel backends: a multi-threaded CPU implementation using the Numba Just-In-Time (JIT) compiler, and a GPU implementation using the `ThrustRTC` Python interface to the NVRTC runtime compilation library for CUDA.
-Entirety of `PySDM` code base can be run without employing Numba or GPU, for instance for debugging or code-coverage analysis purposes.
+The entire `PySDM` codebase can also be run without the Numba or GPU parallel backends (for debugging or code-coverage analysis, for instance).

 The initial "v1" releases of `PySDM` outlined in a preceding JOSS paper (@Bartman_et_al_2022_JOSS) featured representation of the following
   processes: condensational growth/evaporation, collisional growth, aqueous sulphur chemistry, as well as coupling of particle transport and vapour/heat budget with grid-discretised fluid flow.
-This paper outlines following developments in the "v2" releases of `PySDM` including two new processes -- collisional breakup and immersion freezing -- and a set of examples depicting the new functionalities using simulation setups described in literature.
+This paper outlines subsequent developments in the "v2" releases of `PySDM` including two new processes (collisional breakup and immersion freezing), enhanced support for adaptive timestepping, and examples which illustrate the new functionalities using simulation frameworks described in the scientific literature.
-Additionally, "v2" comes with enhanced support for adaptive timestepping.

 # Background and statement of need

-Processes occurring in atmospheric clouds pertain to the interplay of the dispersed- and continuous-phases of atmospheric flows.
+Atmospheric cloud processes involve a complex interplay of dispersed-phase and continuous-phase flows.
-The dispersed phase here refers to the aerosol particles ranging in size from nanometers to micrometers, the cloud droplets forming on these aerosol particles, the ice particles, and various types of hydrometeors.
+In the dispersed phase, microphysical particles range range in size from nanometer-sized aerosols, to micron-scale cloud droplets and ice particles that form on these aerosols, to millimeter and larger sized hydrometeors.
-The continuous phase denotes moist air which exchanges heat, moisture and momentum with the particles.
+These particles interact with each other as well as with the continuous phase moist air environment through exchange of heat, moisture, and momentum.

-One way of representing clouds in numerical fluid-dynamics simulations is to model liquid and ice water content as continuous fields in space, despite their inherent particulate nature.
+Traditional methods of representing clouds in numerical fluid-dynamics simulations model liquid and ice water content as continuous fields in space, using a mean field approximation for the particle populations.
-This however hinders representation of the diverse physical and compositional characteristics of the particles which determine the initial stages of formation of droplets and ice particles.
+This reductionist representation comes at the cost of the diverse physical and compositional characteristics of the particles, which frequently determine the initial stages of formation of droplets and ice particles.
-Detailed information on the density and shape of particles is also essential to model particle collisions and aerodynamic interactions.
+Detailed information regarding the density and shape of particles is also essential for modeling particle collisions and aerodynamic interactions.
-Thus, an apt modelling choice is to model the dispersed phase using a particle-based approach.
+A particle-based approach has the benefit of retaining the diverse characteristics of the diverse phase, making it an ideal choice to capture these physics.

-In process-level models lacking any spatial dimensions, the particle-based approach is congruent with the so-called moving-sectional discretisation of the particle attribute space.
+In process-level models lacking any spatial dimensions (a "box" model), the particle-based approach is congruent with the so-called moving-sectional discretisation of the particle attribute space.
-The attribute space spans such dimensions as droplet water content, soluble species mass and hygroscopicity, insoluble material surface, etc.
+The attribute space includes properties such as droplet size or water content, soluble species mass and aerosol hygroscopicity, insoluble material surface, etc.
-The moving-sectional models can be traced back to the very beginnings of computational studies of cloud microphysics (@Howell_1949).
+Moving-sectional models can be traced back to the very beginnings of computational studies of cloud microphysics (@Howell_1949).
-Coupling particle-based/moving-sectional (Lagrangian) representation of the attribute space with gridded (Eulerian) fluid-flow dynamics, as in the SDM, can be traced back to early systems for simulating dispersal of atmospheric pollutants (@Lange_1978).
+Coupling particle-based/moving-sectional (Lagrangian) representation of the attribute space with gridded (Eulerian) fluid-flow dynamics with spatial dimensions, as in the SDM, can be traced back to early systems for simulating dispersal of atmospheric pollutants (@Lange_1978).
 Such coupling implies inclusion of spatial location among particle attributes.

-One of notable traits of the particle-based representation is its suitability for Monte-Carlo techniques in which each simulation represents just one possible realisation of the system evolution.
+A notable traits of the particle-based representation is its suitability for Monte-Carlo techniques, in which each simulation represents just one possible realisation of the system evolution.
+This Monte-Carlo approach is ideal for representing processes such as particle collisions and breakup, which are inherently stochastic at atmospherically relevant scales.
-To this end, the attribute space can be randomly sampled at initialisation.
+Upon initialisation, the attribute space can be randomly sampled to generate a representative populuation of computational particles.
+In the SDM, a core
-One of the constituting assumptions here is that one computational particle represents a (significant) multiplicity of modelled particles, hence the term super-particle (e.g., @Zannetti_1983) or super-droplet.
+  assumption is that one computational particle represents a (significant) multiplicity of modelled particles in order to make the modeling of a physical system attainable, hence the term super-particle (e.g., @Zannetti_1983) or super-droplet.

-Despite numerous benefits of employing particle-based/moving-sectional representation (as opposed to continuous-field/fixed-bin approaches) for modelling atmospheric aerosols, clouds and precipitation, this technique has long been considered inapplicable in three-dimensional atmospheric models (@Jacobson_2005, sect.~13.5).
+Despite the numerous benefits of particle-based/moving-sectional representations (as opposed to continuous-field/fixed-bin approaches) for modelling atmospheric aerosols, clouds and precipitation, these techniques were long considered incomplete for three-dimensional atmospheric models (@Jacobson_2005, sect.~13.5).
-This was due to limitations in representation of processes such as nucleation, and collisions which lead to appearance in the system of particles of sizes not representable without dynamically enlarging the particle state vector.
+Limitations include processes such as nucleation and collisions which lead to appearance in the system of particles of sizes not representable without dynamically enlarging the particle state vector.
-This has been solved by devising super-particle-number-conserving Monte-Carlo schemes such as SDM (@Shima_et_al_2009).
+This has been solved by devising super-particle-number-conserving Monte-Carlo schemes such as SDM (@Shima_et_al_2009), as well as a new conservative scheme for particle based breakup in the SDM (@DeJong_et_al_2022).

 `PySDM` features implementation of the original SDM scheme as formulated in
-  @Shima_et_al_2009 as well as several extension to it outlined in subsequent section.
+  @Shima_et_al_2009 as well as several extensions, which are outlined in subsequent sections.
 The key motivation behind development of `PySDM` has been to offer the community a set of readily reusable building blocks for development and community dissemination of extensions to SDM.